AdaCore/ada-spark-rfcs/features/rfc-import-array-from-address.md

 Drawbacks
 =========

-This introduces a new "unsafe" construction in Ada, although well identify and easy to track / forbids.
+This introduces a new "unsafe" construction in Ada, although it is well identified and easy to track/forbid.

-This also adds more constraints on implementation.
-Some compilers implement access to arrays in a way that generates two pointers, one to data and one to bounds - which can then put at the same place when allocating for Ada.
-The issue then becomes the free operation - if all is allocated from Ada, it's possible to free both the data and the boundaries at the same time.
+This also adds more constraints on the implementation.
+Some compilers implement access to arrays in a way that generates two pointers, one to the data and another to the bounds, which can then be put in the same place when allocating memory for Ada.
+The issue then becomes the free operation - if all memory is allocated from Ada, it is possible to free both the data and the boundaries at the same time.
 However, in the example here, the address is externally provided and is not necessarily expected to be freed from the Ada side.
-Alternate implementation, such as putting the boundaries of the object in the pointer as opposed to indirectly refering to it, does fix this problem but requires in depth changes.
+An alternate implementation, such as putting the boundaries of the object in the pointer as opposed to indirectly referring to it, does fix this problem, but requires in-depth changes.
 Note that this is also necessary for other RFCs (such as access to array slice).

 Prior art
 =========